myriadrf/LimeDFB/doc/coding_guidelines.md

 If supported by the tools it is prefered to use **VHDL-2008** language version.

+A configuration file for VHDL VSG can be found in Annex 3.
+In the event of any discrepancies between the VSG config and guidelines described herein, the guidelines take precedence.

 ## 1. Layout

 - **Indentation** - spaces must be used insted of tabs (Tab size: 3)